 Season 1, Brennan and Emily broke up with the people they were dating at the time to start dating each other after the Race.

 Christina (Season 12) is now married to opposing contestant Azaria, and they were engaged during Unfinished Business.
-Despite the unpopular pairing of Eric & Danielle on All-Stars, many would have preferred to see Christina return with Azaria rather than her father, as their relationship was at least assumed to be a bit more stable than Eric & Danielle's.
+Despite the unpopular pairing of Eric & Danielle on All-Stars, many would have preferred to see Christina return with Azaria rather than her father, as their relationship was at least assumed to be a bit more stable than Eric & Danielle's (and partially because Azaria was a strong racer in his original run).

 Screwed by the Network: Attempted and failed following Season 11.
 CBS cut the budget, forcing them to reduce Season 12 by two episodes, ordered only one season instead of the usual two, and decided to use it as a mid-season replacement show.
 When Season 12 finally did air, it was put in a Sunday-night slot and constantly delayed by football games running over.
 Despite all this, the ratings for Season 12 were the best since Season 7, and it got a full renewal for 2008-2009.